c7/c7.se/content/article/2020-08-13-from-go-to-zig.md

 ---

-My friend [Christine](https://christine.website/) has spoken well of [Zig](https://ziglang.org/) for a while now, and my interest was peaked when I read that it can [integrate with C libraries](https://ziglang.org/documentation/master/#cImport) without the use of FFI/bindings.
+My friend [Christine](https://christine.website/) has spoken well of [Zig](https://ziglang.org/) for a while now, and my interest was piqued when I read that it can [integrate with C libraries](https://ziglang.org/documentation/master/#cImport) without the use of FFI/bindings.
 In this article I will try to contrast Zig against my favorite language, [Go](https://golang.org/).